wavly/shawty/README.md

 #### Requirements

-- [Watchexec](https://github.com/watchexec/watchexec) - A file watcher for restarting and running the web server when the source files is updated
+- [Watchexec](https://github.com/watchexec/watchexec) - A file watcher for restarting and running the web server when the source files are updated (Nodemon may work for other people)[https://www.npmjs.com/package/nodemon]
 - [Bun](https://bun.sh) - Bun package manager (or `npm`,`pmpm`) for installing and watching static content for tailwind classes

 #### Commands